buddycloud/buddycloud-pusher/README.md

 The Pusher basic design relies on [Message Consumers](https://github.com/buddycloud/buddycloud-pusher/blob/master/src/main/java/org/buddycloud/pusher/message/MessageConsumer.java) and on [Query Handlers](https://github.com/buddycloud/buddycloud-pusher/blob/master/src/main/java/org/buddycloud/pusher/handler/QueryHandler.java).

-A message consumer must figure out what notifications to trigger based on a message arriving from the Buddycloud server, and then create an IQ to be sent back to the pusher itself.
+A **Message Consumer** must figure out what notifications to trigger based on a message arriving from the Buddycloud server, and then create an IQ to be sent back to the pusher itself.

 For instance, the [UserPostedMentionConsumer](https://github.com/buddycloud/buddycloud-pusher/blob/master/src/main/java/org/buddycloud/pusher/message/UserPostedMentionConsumer.java) applies a regular expression to the message content in order to figure out whether there is a mention in such a message, creates an IQ with the notification and sends it back to the pusher via loopback: